octokit/plugin-rest-endpoint-methods.js/docs/git/createTree.md

 If you use this endpoint to add, delete, or modify the file contents in a tree, you will need to commit the tree and then update a branch to point to the commit.
 For more information see "[Create a commit](https://docs.github.com/rest/reference/git#create-a-commit)" and "[Update a reference](https://docs.github.com/rest/reference/git#update-a-reference)."

+Returns an error if you try to delete a file that does not exist.

 ```js
 octokit.rest.git.createTree({
   owner,